sib-swiss/Introduction-to-statistics-with-R/README.md

 https://yourname.github.io/reponame

-Therefore, the advanced statistics course website can be found here: https://sib-swiss.github.io/Introduction-to-statistics-with-R/
+Therefore, the introduction to statistics with R course website can be found here: https://sib-swiss.github.io/Introduction-to-statistics-with-R/